vqcuong/window-picker.nvim/README.md

   -- prompt message to show to get the user input prompt_message = "Pick window: ",

-  -- when there is only one window available to pick from, use that window -- without prompting the user to select autoselect_one = true,
+  -- auto select the only window without prompting the user to select autoselect_one = true,

   filter = {
-    -- whether you want to include the window you are currently on to window -- selection or not
-    include_current_win = false,

     -- if you want to manually filter out the windows, pass in a function that -- takes two parameters.
 You should return window ids that should be -- included in the selection